 - Dr. Beverly Wright, Executive Director, Dillard University, Deep South Center for Environmental Justice, New Orleans, LA.
 Dr. Wright, environmental justice scholar, advocate, author, civic leader and professor of Sociology, is the founder of the Deep South Center for Environmental Justice currently at Dillard University in New Orleans, Louisiana.
 The Center is a community/university partnership that addresses environmental and health inequities along the Mississippi River Chemical Corridor and the Gulf Coast Region.
 The Center provides education, training, and job placement for underserved populations in environmental justice communities within the United States.
 Dr. Wright has won several awards for her work including the prestigious Heinz Award and is the accomplished author of numerous scholarly books and articles.
 She continues to serve as a strong voice in environmental justice communities.

 Biographical information about the rest of the speakers can be found in the full list of conference speakers (PDF).

-Educational exhibit tables will be set up outside the Virginia Ballroom where attendees will be able to interact with experts on the following subjects:
+Conference educational exhibit tables allowed attendees to interact with experts on the following subjects: